duplessisaurore/typewriter/README.md

 ``literal``: Directly insert the value as a string in all references to the variable.

-``command``: Execute the value as a command in the shell defined in ``[config.commands]`` before preprocessing occurs for all files, and inserts its output in the references to the variable.
+``command``: Execute the value as a command in the shell defined in ``[config.commands]`` before preprocessing occurs for all files, and inserts its output in the references to the variable with their trailing whitespace removed. if whitespace is needed insert it into the referenced files instead.

 ``environment``: Read in the value as an environment variable and insert the environment variables value in all references to the variable.